be195/porto/content/projects/personal.md

 used as a "business card site", neither had they any use.
 They just mostly showcased visual aids.

-(This portfolio does not count as a personal website.)
+(Albeit being kind of personal, this portfolio does not count as a "personal website".)

 The current one in particular has 3D graphics (done with [three.js](https://threejs.org)).
 I made the monitor model using [MagicaVoxel](https://ephtracy.github.io).